studlinnth6233/05-generic-bounds/README.md

 3. Import the project to your IDE (remember the guide in assignment 1)
 4. Validate your environment by running the tests from your IntelliJ and by running `gradle test` on the command line.

-## Part 1
+## Groundwork

-First we want to create the model for this assigment:
+First, create the model for this assigment:

 ![Model spec](./assets/class-spec-1.svg)

 1. Create the `enum` _PlantColor_
 2. Implement the `abstract` class _Plant_
 3. Implement the child classes _Flower_ and _Shrub_<br>
-    _Remarks:_ A shrub is always green.
-A flower mustn't be green but any other color is possible (handle a wrong value in the constructor)
+    _Remarks:_ A shrub is always green; a flower may be any color but green (handle a wrong value in the constructor)
-4. Create tests to ensure that your model classes are correct (e.g. green flowers aren't possible)
+4. Create tests to ensure that your model classes are correct (e.g. green flowers won't work)

-## Part 2
+## Basic Bounds

-Now that we've a model we want to implement a _PlantBed_ which takes care of the plants.
+Implement a `PlantBed` which manages a list of plants (use `SimpleList<T>`).

 ![PlantBed spec](./assets/class-spec-2.svg)

-Implement the class _PlantBed_ as given in the UML.
-The _PlantBed_ may contain any subclass of _Plant_ but nothing else!
-(Think of the concept of bounds when you declare the generic!)
+A `PlantBed` may contain any subclass of `Plant` but nothing else!
+Use appropriate bounds when declaring the generic class.

 _Remarks:_ The method `getPlantsByColor` is very easy to implement if you think of the `filter` method of the `SimpleList`!
 Remember to create tests for nearly every line you code!

-## Part 3
+## Bounds on Wildcards

 Last but not least we'll look at the PECS (**P**roducer **E**extends **C**onsumer **S**uper) principle.

 ![Utils spec](./assets/class-spec-3.svg)

-1. Modify the _map_ method in the _SimpleList_ interface according to the PECS principle
+1. Modify the `map` method of the `SimpleList` interface according to the PECS principle
-2. Implement the utility method _splitBedByColor_ in a utility class _PlantBedUtility_ <br>_Side note:_ why should the class _PlantBedUtility_ be `abstract` and have a `private` constructor?<br>_Remark:_ the given UML for the utility method does not include any generic bound but you **need** some (PECS!) because the compilere won't let you implement the method as described in the UML!
+2. Implement the utility method `splitBedByColor` in a utility class `PlantBedUtility`.
+	Why should this class be declared `abstract` and have a `private` constructor?

+_Remark:_ the above UML diagram for the utility method does not include any bounds but you **need** some (PECS!) -- the compiler is unable to capture the types if you implement the method strictly as described in the UML!